suniv2017/nodejsdb/README.md

 	- single-process - fast, but multiple cores and multiple Nodes cannot work with the same data, clustering must be applied

-	- shared-memory implementation - certain overhead and latency but higher total performance up from a certain number of cores
+	- shared-memory implementation - certain overhead and latency but higher total performance up from a certain number of cores (atomic ops and async API necessary at this point)

 ### Notes